Mushfiqur-Rahman-Robin/NLP-Practice/README.md

 Hey!
-Mushfqiur finally focused on learning NLP in detail!
+Mushfiqur finally focused on learning NLP in detail!
+It's time to clarify all the basic concepts of NLP.
+I will love to learn countvectorizer, tf-idf, bag-of-words, stemming, lemmatization, etc. and their core concepts.
+I will learn to use machine learning and deep learning techniques for natural language processing.
+I already have some knowledge on ML and DL, and it's time to take it a level ahead.
+SO, let's get started!